webysther/packagist-mirror/README.md

 Crawl packagist and download all metadata about packages.

-After downloading, you can distribute it with a static web server, you can create a mirror of packagist.org.
+After downloading, you can distribute it with a static web server.

 ## Install